 - 1/4 Cup oatmeal (optional — I just tried some with and without oatmeal and I think everyone preferred the ones with oatmeal!!)

 If using a freshly baked sweet potato, add:

 - 1 TBSP sugar

 - In small bowl mash 1 cup of leftover sweet potatoes.

 - Heat greased griddle or large skillet on medium heat.

 - In large bowl add eggs and melted butter lightly beat.
-Next, add flour, salt, baking powder, and cinnamon.
+Next, add flour, salt, baking powder, pumpkin pie season, nutmeg and cinnamon.
 Thin with milk (while mixing) to desired thickness.
 I used almond milk but you can totally use whatever milk you like.
 Add mashed sweet potatoes.
 Mix well until Sweet Ps are blended in.
 The leftover Sweet Potatoes I used had pecans in it already so I figured just roll with it.
 All I did was add a bit more for extra crunch or omit the nuts all together, it’s totally up to you.
 If using oatmeal, mix in oatmeal.

 - Pour about 1⁄2 cup for each pancake.
 Flip after bubbles stop forming and underside of pancake is a deep golden brown.
 Cook for about 2-3 minutes until deep golden brown.

 The girls and I drizzle our hot cinnamon-y pancakes with agave for a low glycemic option.
 Yumm!!